Traditional Studies FAQs

 Can I receive credit for Advance Placement (AP) tests?

-What is the average class size at NCWC?
+What is the average class size and the student-to-faculty ratio at NCWC?

 Are freshmen allowed to have cars on campus?

 Yes, freshmen are allowed to have cars.
 There is no charge associated with having your car on campus.

 Is on campus housing guaranteed all 4 years?